• Skip to primary navigation

 Troubleshooting Startup Options in Windows 10

-4. This time, you will find your computer coming out of Safe Mode and Restarting normally.
+4. This time, you should find your computer coming out of Safe Mode and Restarting normally.

 Related